micahchoo/DataViz-for-Indian-Cities/pages/PCMC/Public Transport/PCMT_before_PMPML.md

 ---
 title: The Story of Pimpri-Chinchwad's Bus Fleet Before PMPML
+description: The Comprehensive Mobility Plan (CMP) from 2008 gives us a fascinating glimpse into Pimpri Chinchwad Municipal Transport's (PCMT) operations right during a major transition.
 ---
-The Comprehensive Mobility Plan (CMP) from 2008 gives us a fascinating glimpse into Pimpri Chinchwad Municipal Transport's (PCMT) operations right during a major transition.
  Looking at the data visualization above, we can trace PCMT's journey from 1995 to 2007.

 The most striking aspect is how PCMT managed its fleet efficiency.
 In 1995-96, with 248 buses in total, they kept 158 on the road daily serving about 130,000 passengers.
 Fast forward to 2006-07, they were operating with a smaller fleet of 212 buses but maintained 160 buses on the road - a notable improvement in fleet utilization from 63.7% to 75.5%.